If you are looking for information about pregnancy and COVID-19 vaccines, please visit the COVID-19 vaccination page.

 If you are planning to have a baby, try to have your routine vaccinations up to date before you become pregnant.

-Book an appointment to speak with your doctor.
-The doctor may order a blood test to check your immunity to some diseases (including rubella, chickenpox and hepatitis B) to see if you are protected.
-Based on the results, the doctor may recommend some vaccines.
+Book an appointment to speak with your health professional.
+They may order a blood test to check your immunity to some diseases (including rubella, chickenpox and hepatitis B) to see if you are protected.
+Based on the results, your health professional may recommend some vaccines.

 Immunisation during pregnancy